Each year we organise or are involved with awards for excellence in writing, poetry pamphlet publishing, and craft

 Mrs Elizabeth A Clark (formerly Soutar) of Moray sponsored the award from 1993 until her death in 2008.
 Thanks to a bequest from her, the competition continues.

-The closing date for the 2014 competition was 10 November.
+The closing date for the 2015 competition is 9 November.

 - Read about the 2013 Bookbinding competition winners